On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: The anti-diagonal filtration

 Now notice that with respect to the covering map above, each puncture $\mu_{k} \in \mathbb{C}$ has a single point as its preimage.
 However, the preimage of a point $x \in \beta_{j} \cap \text{int}(\alpha_{i})$ consists of a pair of points upstairs.
 This gives a bijection between the intersection $\Tah \cap \Tbh$ and the set $\G$ of Bigelow generators as defined in Section \ref{sec:biggen}.
 However, this identification isn't canonical, since for some $x \in \Ztil - \tau$ it is only required that the pair $\{ e_{x}, e'_{x} \}$ is identified with the two preimages of $x$ upstairs.
+In any case, the grading function $R$ defined below will satisfy $R( e_{x}) = R( e'_{x})$.